AURIN/pgFaas-infra/README.md

 * `openstack-swarm`: Deployment on OpenStack and Docker Swarm.
 This recipe details the steps to install pgFaas on OpenStack VMs and Docker Swarm cluster.
 * `sample-library`: Deployment of a sample library of functions on a running pgFaas/PostgreSQL instance.
+* `jupyter`: Notebooks source code to use pgFaaas from Jupyter.